01Sign up for Instagram Business Tools

 06Create Your Content Strategy

 Creating a content strategy means having a specific goal for the photos and videos you share on Instagram.
-With 95 million photos and videos posted daily to the network, how will you cut through the clutter and reach your audience?
+With millions of photos and videos posted daily to the network, how will you cut through the clutter and reach your audience?

 Many brands on Instagram showcase their products and how people use them (for instance, Nike, Sephora).
 Some companies focus on workplace culture (WeWork).
 Others educate about trends (The Zoe Report).
 The most successful Instagram accounts are not a little bit of everything.
 They focus on a particular visual style of content and the audience they want to reach.